rhysd/actionlint/docs/config.md

 ## Configuration file

 Configuration file `actionlint.yaml` or `actionlint.yml` can be put in `.github` directory.

-When using [Super-Linter](https://github.com/github/super-linter), the file should be placed in the `.github/linters` directory.
+Note: If you're using [Super-Linter][], the file should be placed in a different directory.
+Please check the project's document.

 You don't need to write the first configuration file by your hand. `actionlint` command can generate a default configuration with `-init-config` flag.